Collegiate a cappella: Group structure and culture

 Most collegiate a cappella groups, whether all-male identifying, all-female identifying, or mixed, share similar traits.
 The groups often benefit from the talent of non-music majors who have significant experience with music, choral singing, or both.
 Participation in such groups provides both a social and creative outlet for students who are pursuing other academic fields.
 Groups are generally self-sustaining and often entirely run by students.
 Some groups receive financial support from their educational institution while others are entirely self-supporting.

 Unlike professional groups, which typically have four to seven members, collegiate groups typically perform with eight to sixteen members, with full group rosters measuring up to 30 members in some cases.
 This large roster size is often driven by necessity, as college groups tend to see high turnover due to graduation and changing student commitments.
 A large member count enables a group to maintain continuity over time and it also affects the group's aural aesthetic.
 For example, a large group may be able to perform arrangements that have more than a dozen separate parts, an impossible feat for smaller groups.

 Some groups record albums of their music, typically at intervals of two or three years.
 The quality of such albums has recently improved markedly due to an increased focus on multi-track recording, greater access to home recording technology, and the emergence of professional a cappella production specialists (including arrangers, vocal editors, and mix/mastering engineers).
 Achievements in collegiate a cappella recording are recognized by awards programs (e.g., the Contemporary A Cappella Recording Awards, awarded by CASA) and compilation albums, such as the long-running Best of College A Cappella series.

-The bigger the groups, the more the groups tend to really connect.
-Through all the rehearsals, learning the differences of your peers, yet sharing the same goal, can be challenging.
-Competing also brings about club unity and encourages the groups to share personal experiences the group has gone through together.

 Many college groups compete in annual competitions organized by the International Championship of Collegiate A Cappella (ICCA), which conducts various regional competitions, with winners of regional competitions advancing to a national competition.
+The South-Asian a cappella circuit, run by ASA, also conducts various regional competitions leading up to All-American Awaaz, their national championship.